apigeekdemos/apigee-s1p-labs/Lab 5 - Proxy a Spring Boot App using Edge Microgateway (coresident plan) with OpenAPI Spec/README.md

 The integration is handled by SpringFox, a 3rd party library for enabling Swagger on Spring MVC projects.
 For more information on SpringFox, please visit http://springfox.io

-This tutorial is based on the article from Braeldung [Setting Up Swagger 2 with a Spring REST API](http://www.baeldung.com/swagger-2-documentation-for-spring-rest-api).
+This tutorial is based on the article [Documenting Spring Boot REST API with Swagger and SpringFox from Vojtech Ruzicka](https://www.vojtechruzicka.com/documenting-spring-boot-rest-api-swagger-springfox/).

 # Support